Insurance Licensee Continuing Education FAQ

 Successive Review Dates are every two years thereafter.

-Your first CE review date is printed on your license document in the lower right hand corner.
+Your first CE review date is printed on your license document in the lower left-hand corner.
 Check the online Insurance Agent Locator to verify your review date.

 - I just passed the State licensing exam.
 How soon can I earn CE credits?